HolyBlackCat/cpp-tutorials/tooling/articles/compiling_in_terminal.md

 For now, press `File` → `Save As` or <kbd>Ctrl</kbd><kbd>S</kbd> to save the file.

 **Note to VSC users:** Don't try to "run" the file using the VSC itself yet; for now we're just using it to create the file.
-Don't be alarmed by any red squiggles that VSC displays, we'll fix them later.
+Don't be alarmed by any red squiggles that VSC displays (if any), we'll fix them later.

 ## Saving the file